ChenR-Su/CSCI4830Project/Requirement Specification Document.md

 2.4: View the list of individuals within the company for open appointment (Nathan)

-2.5: Store and view the accupation of the individual within the company (Nathan)
+2.5: view the occupation and detailed information of the individual within the company (Nathan)

 Section 3.0 (Adi)